 - a.
-School sponsored or sanctioned activities are not counted as absences towards only school events but also Armed Service duty. - b.
-If a student misses class due to a doctor's appointment or is under a doctor's count toward the policy if the student files a note from the doctor stating the provided.
-(Doctor's notes are to be faxed or turned into the office in a timely m to turn in Doctor's notes.
-After the 1 week period, Doctor's notes will not be a remain unexcused.) - c.
-Students may request up to three days excused absence, bereavement leave, for relative.
-One or more days of excused bereavement leave may be granted upon school principal for all other funerals. - d.
-Students will be excused one time, for a half-day, to take their driver's exam. - e.
-Other absences may be excusable at the discretion of the principal. - f.
-Please Note: School sponsored events are not counted as an absence accorabsences, though approved by the school as an excused absence, do count as a policy.
+School sponsored or sanctioned activities are not counted as absences towards the policy.
+This includes not only school events but also Armed Service duty. - b.
+If a student misses class due to a doctor's appointment or is under a doctor's care, the absence(s) will not count toward the policy if the student files a note from the doctor stating the days under which care was provided.
+(Doctor's notes are to be faxed or turned into the office in a timely manner.
+Students have 1 week to turn in Doctor's notes.
+After the 1 week period, Doctor's notes will not be accepted and the absence will remain unexcused.)

+- c.
+Students may request up to three days excused absence, bereavement leave, for the death of an immediate relative.
+One or more days of excused bereavement leave may be granted upon the approval of the high school principal for all other funerals. - d.
+Students will be excused one time, for a half-day, to take their driver's exam and/or permit. - e.
+Juniors will be allowed 1 excused absence for a college visit and seniors will be allowed 2 excused absences. - f.
+Other absences may be excusable at the discretion of the principal. - g.
+Please Note: School sponsored events are not counted as an absence according to state policy.
+Other absences, though approved by the school as an excused absence, do count as an absence according to state policy.